 2. The true cost of plating

 By the cost, I don’t just mean financially, but the value of Rhodium is incredibly volatile.
 It is a by-product of Platinum mining and, therefore, is priced depending on availability.
 Rhodium is an incredibly rare and precious metal, which can cost ten times as much as gold if not more!
 But it can also cost the environment dearly.
 Most commonly, the electroplating process is used so don’t be fooled by the term ‘dipping’.
-This is a phrase high street jewellers are very fond of as it conjures images of your jewellery being dipped into a vat of molten Rhodium.
+This is a phrase high street jewellers are very fond of as it conjures images of your jewellery being dipped into a vat of liquid glistening and bright white metal.
 While your piece of jewellery is dipped into a liquid, this liquid is actually a heated tank of Rhodium sulphate, sulphuric acid and water.
 An electric current is run through the jewellery, which acts as a cathode or negative electrode so that the rhodium particles are attracted to it, forming a permanent bond between the metals.
 The resulting effect is a micron-thick coating on the outside of the jewellery.
 Does this not raise the question of whether the base metal needs to be gold in the first place?
 When the solution is finished with, it then needs to be disposed of which raises obvious environmental issues.

 3. Time and inconvenience